Okkervil River

 Links:

-The band's arrangements matured with Down the River of Golden Dreams (Jagjaguwar, 2003).
+The band's arrangements matured on Down the River of Golden Dreams (Jagjaguwar, 2003).
 The lament of It Ends with a Fall relies on cantillating piano, gospel organ and chamber strings.
 Storytelling and instrumental parts are tighly integrated, as the accordion and mandolin prove in Dead Faces.
 Sheff's delivery is a neutral straight talk that hardly homages any of American greats (Dylan, Young, whatever).
 It is the instruments that create the magic.
 In particular, Jonathan Meiburg's vast arsenal of keyboards (Hammond, Rhodes, Mellotron, Wurlitzer) is the real protagonist of the album, penning Blanket and Crib with an epic, neoclassical feeling (underscored by a horn section), and propelling the lively Seas Too Far To Reach with the warm domestic sound of the Band.
 In the meantime, strings turn The War Criminal Rises and Speaks into a solemn, virulent parable a` la Warren Zevon.
 Rarely has alt-country sounded so varied and melodic.

 Okkervil River's keyboardist Jonathan Meiburg and Okkervil River's guitarist Will Sheff also formed Shearwater (this time fronted by Meiburg) that recorded collections of subdued and romantic meditations such as The Dissolving Room (Grey Flat, 2001), that was still influenced by the spartan dejected sound of alt-country as originally inspired by Nick Drake, and Everybody Makes Mistakes (2002), that added bassist Kim Burke and drummer Thor Harris, employed vibraphone, pump organ and strings to enhance the atmosphere in the vein of Belle And Sebastian.

 The new quartet achieved a supernatural degree of cohesiveness on Winged Life (Misra, 2004), a work of transfigured country-rock.
 The whole flows smoothly as if it were just one song, while, in reality, each song is fundamentally different: from the gentle crooning and the hypnotic ticking of the guitar in the intense A Hush to the colloquial trotting of My Good Deed, from the idiom of Neil Young's Harvest adopted in The Kind to the bluesy singing, anthemic banjo and wardance rhythm of Whipping Boy, from the sunny upbeat A Makeover to the lulling Wedding Bells Are Breaking Up That Old Gang Of Mine.
-However, the second half loses steam, having to rely on mediocre melodies and a fragile monotonous accompaniment.
+However, the second half loses momentum, having to rely on mediocre melodies and a fragile monotonous accompaniment.
 And also the grand finale of The Set Table comes out a little half-baked.

 Shearwater's impeccable Palo Santo (2006), penned with dulcimer, vibraphone, glockenspiel, harp, and banjo, was basically Meiburg's a solo album with guests.
 He borrowed from the gentle and romantic songwriters of the 1970s via the introverted celestial melancholy of Jeff Buckley, adding pastoral and ecological overtones.
 It is nonetheless a schizophrenic work.
 First come the fragile contemplations: the solemn and sorrowful piano-driven elegy La Dame Et La Licorne in the vein of Mark Lanegan, bookended by abstract nebulae of sounds; Palo Santo, whispered tip-toeing through delicate guitar chord reminiscent of Simon & Garfunkel's Scarborough Fair; the spare hymn-like Nobody; Sing Little Birdie, a country yodel so intense to evoke a religious aria from a convent; Failed Queen, an ecstatic litany worthy of Jefferson Starship's most spiritual moments drenched in the moaning and wailing of the string instruments; and the almost impalpable, feathery closer, Going Is Song.
 At the other end of the spectrum are brilliant songs that display plenty of verve and rhythm: Red Sea Black Sea, that could be a pulsing Brian Eno lullaby and almost seems farcical; the blues-rocking White Waves, the neurotic and bombastic Seventy-Four Seventy-Five, the martial and menacing Hail Mary, and Johnny Viola, propelled by an anthemic piano figure somewhere between a television soundtrack and Warren Zevon.